norrml/livegrambot-docker/README.md

 ![User's Name will be visible, but NOT Clickable](https://github.com/norrml/livegrambot-docker/blob/main/lgdbot%20avatar.png)

+User's Name will be visible, but NOT Clickable

 ## Further Reading...

 How to set up, so that folder names act as `--name`.
 Coming soon.